Every business sends, receives and pays invoices. When you think about it, every invoice sent is an invoice received by someone else.

 It’s the financial heartbeat of the business world and a seamless flow of information between the creditor and the debtor should be a paramount concern for forward-thinking businesses.

-Globally, there is an accelerating shift towards the digitization of invoicing processes.
-This shift is being driven by both sides of the invoicing process.
+As with many business processes, invoicing is going digital at an accelerating rate.
+Electronic invoicing, or e-invoicing, is the new normal.
+This shift to e-invoicing has been driven by both sides of the invoicing process.
 Accounts receivable; generating and sending invoices, and accounts payable; receiving and processing them.
 Both have much to gain from electronic invoicing so the sooner businesses move towards implementing electronic solutions the sooner the benefits can be felt on both sides.

 If we track the lifecycle of an invoice, from generation all the way through to receipt and payment, it’s clear to see that electronic processes and invoicing formats provide greater efficiency, visibility and control across the process.